-- Inpatient Programs: These offer a temptation-free environment that’s designed to help people in recovery.
-In this case, people check into a living drug rehab facility, and they attend meetings and therapy sessions while remaining in a supervised environment.
+- Inpatient programs – These offer a temptation-free environment that’s designed to help people in recovery.
+In this case, people check into a live-in drug rehab facility, and they attend meetings and therapy sessions while remaining in a supervised environment.

-- Outpatient Programs: For those with mild Xanax addiction, an outpatient rehab program might be an option.
-In this case, they have a more flexible program that allows them to maintain their daily schedule and responsibilities like attending school, work, or caring for their family.
+- Outpatient programs – For those with mild Xanax addiction, an outpatient rehab program might be an option.
+In this case, they have a more flexible program that allows them to maintain their daily schedule and responsibilities like attending school, working, or caring for their family.